Trump Demands Investigation Of Chuck Schumer, Vladimir Putin— ‘Total Hypocrite!’

 — Donald J. Trump (@realDonaldTrump) March 3, 2017

-President Trump response was in regards to Democrats calling for an investigation into Attorney General Jeff Sessions’ after he failed to tell Congress about two separate meetings with Russian Ambassador Sergey Kislyak while he was under oath, according to the LA Times.
+President Trump response was in regard to Democrats calling for an investigation into Attorney General Jeff Sessions, claiming he failed to tell Congress about two separate meetings with Russian Ambassador Sergey Kislyak while he was under oath, according to the LA Times.

-The latest reports on Sessions say that the Attorney General claimed to be recusing himself from the investigation of Russian election influence as of Thursday.
+The latest reports on Sessions say that the Attorney General stated he would recuse himself from the investigation of Russian election influence as of Thursday.

-Sessions denied doing anything improper but did claim that he should have told the Senate panel about the meeting with Kislyak.
+Sessions denied doing anything improper but did say that he should have told the Senate panel about the meeting with Kislyak.

 On board the soon to be commissioned #USSGeraldRFord with Susan, our late presidents daughter who sponsored the ship. #USA ????????